simplay/master_thesis/Source/core/README.md

 + **-nn NUM**: The number NUM of spatial nearest neighbors that should be exported as output.
 By default the 200 nearest neighbors are exported.

 + **-nnm STRING**: An identifier specifying which nearest neighbors should be returned.
-By default, the top N nearest neighbors will be returned.
+By default, all nearest neighbors will be returned.
  + `STRING == top`: Return the top N neighbors
  + `STRING == both`: Return the top N/2 and worst N/2 neighbors
+ + `STRING == all`: Return the complete neighborhood of every trajectory (default mode).

 + **-debug BOOL**:  should the program run in the debug mode.
 If so, it will dumb intermediate calculated data.
 By default, the debug mode is disabled.